zzzprojects/docs/entityframework-classic.net/pages/features/query-include-filter.md

 context.Invoices.ToList();

-// The Invoices automatically contain all InvoiceItems [NEEDGOODWORD!!!] even without using the "Include" method. context.InvoiceItems.ToList();
+// The Invoices automatically contain all InvoiceItems even without using the "Include" method. context.InvoiceItems.ToList();

-// Trying to load only one InvoiceItems [NEEDGOODWORD!!!] will obviously not work either. context.Invoices.IncludeFilter(x => x.InvoiceItems.Take(1)).ToList();
+// Trying to load only one InvoiceItem will obviously not work either. context.Invoices.IncludeFilter(x => x.InvoiceItems.Take(1)).ToList();
 ```